shabeer-syed/ACEs/definitions.md

 *Life course approach.* Taken together, the model view ACEs as a complex social phenomenona and considers families as resilient and constantly striving to cope using different strategies and resources at hand (e.g. protective factors).
 The model also helps separate the *adverse experience* from the *adverse stress* response of the child, overcoming previous study limitations of [reverse causality] when looking at long-term outcomes.
 We consider ACEs recorded at the family level (middle segment) amenable to service level intervention and relevant to electronic health records (see above for all criteria).

-### A multistage risk prediction model to determine relevance of indicators (Increased adversity --> Increased risk of family violence)
+### A multistage risk prediction model to determine relevance of candidate ACEs (increased adversity --> increased risk of family violence)

 We assessed the relevance of identified candidate ACE indicators based on their consistent risk association with a reference standard of family violence in a multistage prediction model.
 The reference standard (outcome) was any occurrence of child maltreatment (CM) and maternal intimate partner violence (mIPV) up to 5-years post-birth.